 You already likely follow a morning regimen without thinking much about it.
 For example, brushing your teeth, washing your face, and getting dressed are all things many people do on autopilot.

-One easy way to invite more inner awareness into your morning hours and enhance your wellbeing overall involves crafting a simple mindful morning routine.
-Taking the time to adopt a mindful practice early in the day can set you up for long-term well-being.
+One easy way to invite more inner awareness into your morning hours and enhance your overall well-being involves crafting a simple mindful morning routine.
+Taking the time to adopt a mindful practice early in the day can set you up to own your day and own your health.

 The American Psychological Association defines mindfulness as “awareness of one’s internal states and surroundings.”